mathieutu/php-project-launcher/README.md

 ```sh
 $ ./vendor/bin/ppl init {project-name?}
 ```
 *Tip: You can personalize the project name, or leave empty to use the directory name.
-It will be used to automatically set your domaine names: `project-name.test` and `project-name.localhost` by default.
+It will be used to automatically set your domain names: `project-name.test` and `project-name.localhost` by default.
 To use `*.test` the developer need to edit its `hosts` or [add a dns server](https://medium.com/@narakuw/brew-install-dnsmasq-in-macos-sierra-26021c824be8), but `*.localhost` should work out of the box in unix OS*

 ### 📝 Choose your flavour